 While evaluation reports are mainly utilized by practitioners in policymaking, it is extremely important that the report describes evaluation results in a way easy to understand for the wider public, as one of the purposes of the evaluation is to ensure accountability to the public.
 Therefore, extensive descriptions for evaluation experts or use of difficult terms and phrases should be avoided.
 Diagrams, pictures, color, etc. can be used to facilitate a better understanding of the contents.
 An extremely short or long evaluation report can be of low quality and difficult to understand for the public.
 It is required that the length stays within the scope specified in the bidding instructions.
-Details of the preparation of the evaluation report (format, cover, structure, etc.) are found in "Guidebook of the MOFA's ODA Evaluation for Consultants" (distributed by the ODA Evaluation Division).
-The evaluation team should refer to the guidebook as appropriate.
+Details of the preparation of the evaluation report (format, cover, structure, etc.) are found in "Guidebook for the MOFA's ODA Evaluation for Consultants" (distributed by the ODA Evaluation Division to the contractors who submitted expressions of interest in the bidding process).
+The evaluation team should thoroughly refer to the guidebook.